VidCruiter Logo

 Red X Why you shouldn’t ask it:

-Some interviewers like to spice things up by asking seemingly extremely random questions to lighten the mood.
-These questions can throw off a candidate’s flow and won’t provide any relevant details about their fit.
-If you’re using questions like this as an attempt to understand their inner thoughts, think again.
-Unless you’re a skilled psychologist, you’ll probably be unable to correctly interpret their answer.
+Some interviewers like to shake things up by asking random questions to lighten the mood.
+These questions can throw off a candidate’s flow and won’t provide any relevant details about their job fit.

 Green checkmark What to say instead: